fotahub/fotahub-device-sdk-linux/docs/getting-started/simple.md

 3. Locate the resulting new firmware program in the  `build/<os>/debug/bin` folder (using the `Explorer` view).
 Its name is the name of the FotaHub product configured in the `DemoProductInfo.h` file without spaces followed by an `Update` suffix (e.g., `DemoProductUpdate`).

-> &#x1F6C8; You can locate the new firmware program file also in your filesystem explorer or copy its path to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer`/`Reveal in Finder` and `Copy Path`).
+> &#x1F6C8; You can locate the new firmware program file also in your filesystem explorer or copy its path to the clipboard by using corresponding context menu actions in Visual Studio Code (`Reveal in File Explorer`/`Reveal in Finder` and `Copy Path`).
 When you are running this example on a Raspberry Pi (or a similar single board computer) and remotely accessing it from your desktop computer using the Visual Studio Code Remote SSH extension, you can also find a context menu action for downloading the new firmware program to your desktop computer (`Download...`).
 This can come quite handy in the subsequent steps.

 4. Upload the new firmware program (e.g., `DemoProductUpdate`) as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).